 27. Sonoran Hot Dog

 As the name suggests, this type of hot dog comes from Sorona, a Mexican state.
-You can find it in southern Arizona in America, such as Tucson and Phoenix.
+In America, you can find it in Latino neighborhoods or some nice restaurants in Tucson, Arizona.
 People grill a bacon-wrapped hot dog and put it in a bolillo-style hot dog bun.

 The toppings often consist of onions, tomatoes, mayonnaise, and mustard.
 Sorana hot dogs are a very popular street food.
 The vendors who sell them are called “dogueros”.

 What is special about this Chilean variety is its large size.
-It is 2 times bigger than the standard American hot dog.
+It is twice as big as the standard American hot dog.
 People usually top it with avocados, salsa Americana, ají pepper, and green sauce.

 There are a lot of variations of Completo in Chile, such as Dinámico, Completo Italiano, and Completo A lo Pobre.
 The authentic version was created in the 1920s by Eduardo Bahamondes.
 He first sold it in his restaurant called “Quick Lunch Bahamondes”.